-As an alternative to the web interface, you can use VNC with various desktop clients.
-The main advantage of VNC over the browser is the ability to expand the image to the full screen, as well as complete interception of all keyboard keys.
-In some cases, VNC will be more responsive than the browser, especially on weak computers.
+As an alternative to the Web UI, a regular VNC client can be used to access to the PiKVM.
+The main advantage of VNC over the browser is the ability to expand the image to the full screen, as well as complete interception of all keyboard shortcuts.
+In some cases, VNC will be more responsive than the browser, especially on weak client computers.

 Don't use VNC without X.509 or TLS encryption on untrusted networks!
 Otherwise your password will be transmitted over the network in plain text.
 Unfortunately, this is the reality of the VNC protocol.